 Members of the Brentwood Fire & Rescue Department also visited the campus to teach employees how to properly extinguish a fire, following PASS protocols, of course.

 If you want to work where safety is a priority in all departments, from housekeeping and health care to transportation and Food & Beverage, apply today at TheHeritageLCS.com/careers/.

 About The Heritage at Brentwood:

 The Heritage at Brentwood senior living community features more than 20 different independent living floor plans in its apartment homes, villas and garden villas.
 Floor plans range from 721 to 2,171 square feet.
 The Heritage is situated on a beautiful 48-acre campus in the heart of Brentwood.

 As a Type A LifeCare® Community, The Heritage offers a continuum of care if never needed.
-This includes assisted living, memory care, rehabilitation services and short- and long-term skilled nursing in its 5-star rated Somerfield Health Center if ever needed.
+This includes assisted living, memory care, rehabilitation services and short- and long-term skilled nursing in its on-campus Somerfield Health Center if ever needed.